 Clinical AI is proliferating faster than hospital governance programs can track.
-This guide covers what TRAIGA, CMS, The Joint Commission, and state health regulators require from hospitals and health systems using AI in clinical workflows — and how to build an AI oversight program that satisfies all of them simultaneously.
+This guide covers what the TRAIGA healthcare disclosure duty, SB 1188, CMS, The Joint Commission, and state health regulators expect from hospitals and health systems using AI in clinical workflows — and how to build an AI oversight program that supports compliance across all of them.

 Why healthcare AI governance is uniquely demanding